 In view of its non-executive and independent nature, the Board considers that it is not appropriate for there to be a separate Remuneration Committee as prescribed by the AIC Code.
-The process for agreeing the non-executive Directors' fees is set out in the Directors' Remuneration Report.
+The process for agreeing the non-executive Directors' fees is set out in the Directors' Remuneration Report on page 39.

-Board and Committee meeting attendance
+Board and Committee Meeting Attendance